rabbitmq/rabbitmq-tutorials/python/tutorial-two.md

 ------------

 In previous part of this tutorial we were sending a message containing "Hello World!" string.
-In this part we'll be sending strings that stand for complex tasks.
-As we don't have any real hard tasks, like image to be resized or pdf files to be rendered, let's fake it by just pretending we're busy - by using `time.sleep()` function.
+Now we'll be sending strings that stand for complex tasks.
+We don't have any real hard tasks, like image to be resized or pdf files to be rendered, so let's fake it by just pretending we're busy - by using `time.sleep()` function.
 We'll take the number of dots in the string as a complexity, every dot will account for one second of "work".
-For example, a fake task described by `Hello!...` will take three seconds.
+For example, a fake task described by `Hello!...` string will take three seconds.

 We need to slightly modify our `send.py` code, to allow sending arbitrary messages from command line: